Life Insurance to Secure a Small Business Loan

-There’s one more important factor.
-After your policy is issued, you still need to make an assignment to the lender, which takes three to seven business days.
-Agents budget for this in advance notifies clients as soon as their policy is issued, has them fill out the lender’s assignment form, and returns it to the lender the same day.
-Don’t forget about this form—it’s a factor some agents neglect in calculating the timeline for closing a loan.
+There’s one more important factor to consider.
+After your policy is issued, you still need to make an assignment to the lender, which takes 3 to 7 business days.
+Agents should budget for this in advance and notify clients as soon as their policy is issued, have them fill out the lender’s assignment form, and return it to the lender the same day.
+Don’t forget about this form — it’s a factor that some agents neglect in calculating the timeline for closing a loan.

 As long as you meet the deadlines, getting life insurance to close a small business loan is pretty simple — if you’re in good health.

 What if you have a serious medical condition, such as high blood pressure, diabetes, or heart problems?

 Although it’s tougher and more expensive, it’s still possible to get the coverage you need.

-In all the years in business, rarely do our agents have to turn away a client because they couldn’t get them the coverage they needed.
+In all the years we’ve been in business, rarely do our agents have to turn away a client because they couldn’t get the client the coverage he or she needed.